4.4 Communications

 - QAM (quadrature amplitude modulation) — combines amplitude and phase; 16-QAM carries 4 bits/symbol, 64-QAM carries 6.

-Higher-order schemes pack more bits per symbol (bits/symbol = log2 M for M states) but demand a higher SNR to keep symbols distinguishable.
-Multiplexing shares one physical channel among many signals: FDM (frequency-division) assigns separate frequency bands, TDM (time-division) assigns time slots, and CDM/CDMA (code-division) assigns orthogonal codes.
+The bits per symbol for an M-ary scheme is bits/symbol = log2 M, so 16-QAM (M = 16) → log2 16 = 4 bits/symbol.
+The symbol rate (baud) and bit rate relate by bit rate = baud × log2 M. Higher-order schemes pack more bits per symbol but demand higher SNR to keep the constellation points distinguishable, so designers trade spectral efficiency against power/SNR.
+Multiplexing shares one physical channel among many signals: FDM (frequency-division) assigns separate frequency bands, TDM (time-division) assigns time slots, and CDM/CDMA (code-division) assigns orthogonal codes so users overlap in both time and frequency.

 A communication channel has a bandwidth of 4 kHz and a signal-to-noise ratio of 30 dB.
 Using the Shannon–Hartley theorem, the maximum channel capacity is approximately: